davidhin/notes/phoenix/main.md

 ## File storage
 > https://wiki.adelaide.edu.au/hpc/Phoenix_data_management

-Most work will be done in the FAST partition, which gives 4TB of storage space to every user.
+Most work will be done in the HPCFS partition, which gives 1TB of storage space to every user.
 Additional information can be found above.
+(Updated 14/1/21 for HPC1)

 ## Acknowledging_Phoenix_HPC_in_Publications
 Refer to https://wiki.adelaide.edu.au/hpc/Phoenix/Acknowledging_Phoenix_HPC_in_Publications